ysfemritte/ysfemritte.github.io/20151438v2/README.md

 ## Changes

-- Removed the Top Menu Sections with a Dropdown Menu
+- Replaced the Top Menu Sections with a Dropdown Menu
 - Commented the whole section in the 'index.html' and 'style.css' file

 ## References